ufabdyop/screenlock/README.md

 Building EXE File
 ---

 We are using py2exe for building an exe file.
 In order to build, python needs to have access to msvcp90.dll.
+You should be able to find msvcp90.dll in C:\Windows somewhere.
+I found it deep within C:\Windows\winsxs\... by using the search utility in windows 7.
 You should copy that file to C:\python27\DLLs to avoid any issues during build.

 To build, follow these steps in a cmd window (We are assuming this directory is located in Z:\screenlock )